raspberrypilearning/generic-scratch-sound-from-library/en/step_1.md

+## Add a sound to your Scratch sprite

-+ Make sure that you have selected the sprite you want to add the sound to.
++ Select the sprite you want to add the sound to.

 	![screenshot](images/sprite-select.png)